cressie176/Julez/README.md

 	        }
 	    }
 	}

-You can also run different scenarios in parallel using the MultiConcurrentScenarioRunner...
+For realistic metrics you'll need to run multiple different scenarios concurrently, at a capped throughput and in the correct ratio.
+Julez supports this via the MutiConcurentScenarioRunner. e.g.

     @Test
     public void demonstrateMultipleScenariosInParellel() {